Abhi07jith10/resume-screener-frontend/README.md

 - Built a dashboard to track applications and their status.
 - Displayed live resume scoring results through an interactive UI.

-## Day 10 – Interview Scheduler UI

-* Designed and implemented the Interview Scheduler interface for managing interview workflows.
-* Built a responsive UI with a clean layout to enhance usability and user experience.

-## Day 11 – Tailwind UI Overhaul

-* Revamped the application's user interface using Tailwind CSS across all pages.
-* Improved design consistency, responsiveness, spacing, and overall visual experience.